-ITEM 1.
 GENERAL MATTERS

-In this annual information form ("AIF" or "Annual Information Form"), unless the context otherwise requires, the "Company", "NorZinc", "us", "we" and "our" refer to NorZinc Ltd. and its subsidiaries.
-Unless otherwise indicated, information in this Annual Information Form is provided as of December 31, 2019.
+In this annual information form ("AIF" or "Annual Information Form"), unless the context otherwise requires, the "Company", "NorZinc", "us", "we" and "our" refer to NorZinc Ltd. and its subsidiaries, and its predecessor companies.
+Unless otherwise indicated, information in this Annual Information Form is provided as of December 31, 2020.

-This AIF should be read in conjunction with the Company's consolidated financial statements and management's discussion and analysis for the year ended December 31, 2019.
+This Annual Information Form should be read in conjunction with the Company's consolidated financial statements and management's discussion and analysis for the year ended December 31, 2020.
 The financial statements and management's discussion and analysis are available under the Company's profile on SEDAR at www.sedar.com.